curityio/istio-demo-installation/README.md

 - 10.108.72.131 login.example.com
 - 10.108.72.131 admin.example.com

-Also add the root certificate at `certs/example.com.ca.pem` to Keychain Access / System / Certificates
+Also trust the root certificate at `certs/example.com.ca.pem` by adding it to Keychain Access under System/Certificates

 ## Deploy a Simple Web Host